-We are Cristina & Christelle, the founders of the Zero Waste School.
+We are Cristina & Christelle, the founders of the Eco-Citizen School.
 We became friends through our shared love of permaculture.
 When Christelle’s daughter Luna was born, the 3 of us started adventuring in home DIY projects.
 What started as fun afternoons crafting together turned into Permacrafters, a full-blown online sustainability school.
 Watch our story.
 Our mission is to share self-reliance skills and encourage creative permaculture thinking for an abundant life.

 Explorer • Lover • Crafter